Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Method

 \subsection{Redshifts}

 Throughout this paper, for cluster galaxies other than F0083 we make use of redshifts from the MegaScience data release catalogue \citep{suess_medium_2024}.
 These photometric redshifts, \zphot, were derived through SED fitting to the integrated flux in all available photometric bands, using the SED fitting tool \textsc{prospector} \citep{johnson_stellar_2021}, and the physical model of \cite{wang_uncover_2024}.
 We refer the reader to the aforementioned papers for further details.
 For a small number of galaxies in the A2744 field, there exist spectroscopic redshifts, \zspec.
-We cross-matched the locations of galaxies in the MegaScience catalogue against the spectroscopic catalogue compiled by \cite{bergamini_glass-jwst_2023}, and the NIRSpec catalogue of \cite{mascia_glass-jwst_2024}.
+We cross-matched the locations of galaxies in the MegaScience catalogue against the spectroscopic catalogue compiled by \cite{bergamini_glass-jwst_2023}, the NIRSpec catalogue of \cite{mascia_glass-jwst_2024}, and the NIRISS catalogue of \cite{watson_glass-jwst_2025}.
 Where available, we make use of these measurements instead of the maximum-likelihood photometric redshifts.

-\subsection{SED Fitting}
+\subsection{SED fitting}

-We model the stellar populations of each galaxy by fitting the observed fluxes in all photometric bands with the SED fitting code, \textsc{bagpipes} \citep[Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation,][]{carnall_inferring_2018}.
-For Voronoi-binned galaxies, the fluxes in each band are measured as the sum of the fluxes of all pixels within each Voronoi bin.
-The uncertainties are measured similarly, albeit with an additional $5\%$ uncertainty term added in quadrature to account for systematic effects (see Appendix~\ref{app:photometric_uncertainties}). \textsc{bagpipes} uses the \cite{bruzual_stellar_2003} spectral library\footnote{\url{https://www.bruzual.org/~gbruzual/bc03/Updated_version_2016/}}, updated with the 2016 version of the MILES library of empirical spectra \citep{falcon-barroso_updated_2011}.
+We modelled the stellar populations of each galaxy by fitting the observed fluxes in all photometric bands with the SED fitting code, \textsc{bagpipes} \citep[Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation,][]{carnall_inferring_2018}.
+For Voronoi-binned galaxies, the fluxes in each band were measured as the sum of the fluxes of all pixels within each Voronoi bin.
+The uncertainties were measured similarly, albeit with an additional $5\%$ uncertainty term added in quadrature to account for systematic effects (see Appendix~\ref{app:photometric_uncertainties}). \textsc{bagpipes} uses the \cite{bruzual_stellar_2003} spectral library,\footnote{\url{https://www.bruzual.org/~gbruzual/bc03/Updated_version_2016/}} updated with the 2016 version of the MILES library of empirical spectra \citep{falcon-barroso_updated_2011}.
+This spatially resolved SED fitting relies on the assumption that each spatial element is independent.
+Whilst this is certainly not true in general, the minimum feature size probed in this study ($\geq1\kpc$) ensures that the energy transfer from adjacent regions is negligible \citep{boquien_measuring_2015,smith_panchromatic_2018}.